Product explainer

 Skip the ZIP.
 Pull your real usage.

-Live Link is a Compare Power product that signs you in through Smart Meter Texas, pulls your actual 12-month usage history, and matches every available plan to your real numbers — not a 1,000 kWh marketing default.
+Live Link signs you in through Smart Meter Texas, pulls your actual 12-month usage history, and matches every available plan to your real numbers — not a 1,000 kWh marketing default.

 Last updated: May 2026

-Live Link is a product of ComparePower.com, the Texas enrollment platform built by the same team behind this site.
-Clicking opens ComparePower in a new tab.
+Live Link runs on our sister enrollment platform, built by the same team behind this site.
+Clicking opens it in a new tab; you finish enrolling there at the same rate.

 What it actually does